We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 The Disney Park Icons

-Each of the icons at the Disney Parks will receive special attention to make them even more special for the celebration.
+Each of the icons at the Disney Parks received extra attention to make them even more special for the celebration.

 Cinderella’s Castle of course gets the biggest party dress out of all the park icons.
 In case you missed it, the Castle received a makeover last year, changing its colors to a deeper blue roof and rosy colored walls.